Towards an adaptive infrastructure system decision support model

 Biography

-Dr Donya Hajializadeh, BEng (Hons), MEng, PhD, CEng MICE, MIEI, EUR ING, MWES, FHEA is a Chartered Engineer, European Engineer, and Senior Lecturer in Bridge/Structural Engineering at the University of Surrey, Department of Civil and Environmental Engineering (CEE).
+Dr Donya Hajializadeh, BEng (Hons), MEng, PhD, CEng MICE, MIEI, EUR ING, FHEA is a Chartered Engineer, European Engineer, and Associate Professor of Bridge/Structural Engineering at the University of Surrey, School of Engineering.

-Dr Hajializadeh was a recipient of the prestigious Marie Curie Early Stage Researcher Scholarship awarded by the European Commission for the duration of her PhD at the University College Dublin (UCD).
-Following completing her PhD, she spent 3 years in the industry as a Research Engineer at Roughan & O’Donovan Innovative Solutions (RODIS) and as an Associate Lecturer (part-time) at UCD Civil Engineering School.
+She was a recipient of the prestigious Marie Curie Early Stage Researcher Scholarship awarded by the European Commission for the duration of her PhD at the University College Dublin (UCD).
+Following completing her PhD, she spent 3 years in the industry as a research engineer at Roughan & O’Donovan Innovative Solutions (RODIS) and as an associate lecturer (part-time) at UCD Civil Engineering School.
 Subsequently, she was appointed Senior Lecturer in Civil/Structural Engineering at Anglia Ruskin University for 3 years prior to joining the University of Surrey.

 Donya is an active member of several professional bodies, including the Institution of Civil Engineers (ICE), the Institution of Structural Engineers (IStructE), the Institution of Engineers of Ireland (IEI), the European Federation of National Engineers Associations (FEANI) and the Women’s Engineering Society (WES).